 Get ready for blood

 Stock up on as many pads as you can because there will be blood and a lot of it.
 No, it is not an immediate period after you have given birth but something similar.
-After your delivery, there will be a post-birth discharge containing blood, mucus, uterine tissue and whatnot.
-If you had a caesarean, then the discharge may be less.
+After your delivery, there will be a post-birth discharge containing blood, mucus, uterine tissue, and whatnot.
+If you had a cesarean, then the discharge may be less.
 Yet, stocking up on maxi pads seems like the best option.

 Urinary and constipation problems

-Your pelvic muscles are most affected after giving birth so you will be having problems in peeing.
+Your pelvic muscles are most affected after giving birth so you will be having problems peeing.
 Sometimes you may not be able to control it and other times you might feel a burning sensation.
 This is completely normal.
 Constipation and gas in the stomach are also common after delivery.